ivukusic/nestjs-prisma-graphlq/README.md

-# NESTJS BOILER PLATE - example with REST API
+# NESTJS BOILER PLATE - example with GRAPHQL

 ## Description

-NestJS boilerplate with examples of REST API + JWT authentication with passport.
+NestJS boilerplate with examples of GRAPHQL + JWT authentication with passport.
 Using postgreSQL with typeORM.
 Typescript.
+Authentication.
+Roles

 ## Installation